 - fresh basil, chopped

-Liberally sprinkle salt over the sliced eggplant and place in a colander over the sink.
-Let set for 30 minutes.
+- Liberally sprinkle salt over the sliced eggplant and place in a colander over the sink.
+Let them set for 30 minutes.
 This will remove any bitterness from the eggplant.

-Bake for 30 minutes, until lightly brown and crispy, flipping halfway through.
-Remove from oven and let cool.
+- Bake for 30 minutes, until lightly brown and crispy, flipping halfway through.
+Remove from the oven and let cool.

-Spread 1/2 cup of marinara sauce evenly in the bottom of an 7x11 baking pan.
+- Spread ½ cup of marinara sauce evenly in the bottom of a 7x11 baking pan.
 Place 8 breaded eggplant over top, layering them slightly over one another.
-Top eggplant with 1/2 cup of marinara.
-Using a spoon, scoop about 1 heaping tbsp of mozzarella over each of the eggplants.
+Top eggplant with ½ cup of marinara.
+Using a spoon, scoop about 1 heaping tablespoon of mozzarella over each of the eggplants.
 Top with remaining eggplants, marinara, and mozzarella one more time.
-Sprinkle about 2 tbsp of vegan parmesan over the top.
+Sprinkle about 2 tablespoon of vegan parmesan over the top.

-Remove from oven and let set 10 minutes before sprinkling with basil and serving.
+- Remove from oven and let it set 10 minutes before sprinkling with basil and serving.